adonese/noebs-docs/docs/biller_system.md

+---
+title: iFrame integration with noebs
+description: noebs includes simple integration via an iFrame with hooks integration. iframe can drastically cuts integration time and only require the app developer to redirect the user to our checkout page.
+---

 # How to use noebs Biller System

 Noebs offers a simple and secure way to accept payments, through our billers system.
 Merchants can leverage our system to accept payments